-One of my favorite televisions series is the short-lived 1982 ABC Police Squad, starring comedic legend Leslie S. Neilson and created by the directing and writing comedy team Jim Abrahams, and David and Jerry Zucker, best known for directing Airplane!
+One of my favorite television series is the short-lived 1982 ABC Police Squad, starring comedic legend Leslie S. Neilson.
+The series also benefitted from the directing and writing comedy team Jim Abrahams, and David and Jerry Zucker, best known for directing Airplane!
 (1980).
 This series is great because of its absurdist humor and its influence from 1950s and 60s TV police procedurals.
-Each episode’s story structure is fairly similar to previous police procedural shows, opening the show with a crime, usually a murder, that the detective team spends the rest of the twenty-something minute episode trying to solve.
+Each episode’s story structure is fairly similar to previous police procedural shows, opening the show with a crime, usually a murder, that the detective team spends the rest of the twenty-something-minute episode trying to solve.
 In the final act, they usually get their criminal and have a short epilogue scene wrapping up the case and any loose ends.

 The Opening Title Card